 Up until 2015, the oldest known objects that were believed to have served a decorative purpose for the human body were approximately 110,000 years old.
-Drilled shell beads from this time (the middle paleolithic period) have been found in a cave in present day Morocco.
-Whether these shells have fulfilled a purely decorative purpose or were used as an amulet or status symbol is not known.
-Recently, David Frayer, a professor emeritus of anthropology at the University of Kansas, along with Croatian colleagues conclude that we may add another 20.000 years to the existence of jewelry.
-They have found a set of eagle talons that in their eyes couldn’t have been anything else than neanderthal jewelry.
+Drilled shell beads from this time (the middle Paleolithic period) have been found in a cave in present-day Morocco.
+Whether these shells fulfilled a purely decorative purpose or were used as an amulet or status symbol is not known.
+Recently, David Frayer, a professor emeritus of anthropology at the University of Kansas, along with Croatian colleagues concluded that we may add another 20.000 years to the existence of jewelry.
+They have found a set of eagle talons that in their eyes couldn’t have been anything else than Neanderthal jewelry.

 Other finds from throughout the middle and upper Paleolithic era indicate a continuous use of organic materials for body decoration.
 The organic nature of the material used prevents us from getting a clearer view of jewelry during this period as weathering and decay have destroyed most of it over time.

 This increasing complexity emphasized the social differentiation of people.
-Jewelry was an excellent way to discern oneself from others by being the one to wear the biggest, the most beautiful and most unique pieces.
-Thus, jewelry was now used as an expression of status as well as in addition to serving purely as a decorative feature or as an amulet.
+Wearing the biggest, most beautiful, and most unique pieces of jewelry was an excellent way to distinguish oneself.
+Thus, jewelry was now used as an expression of status in addition to serving purely as a decorative feature or amulet.

 The Sumerian civilisations in Mesopotamia were the first to use techniques like filigree and granulation.
 Excavations of the ancient city of Ur have revealed royal graves with pieces featuring these techniques from as far back as 2500BC.
 The Sumerian craftsmen used gold and silver in combination with precious stones like agate, lapis lazuli, and carnelian.
 The jewelry produced by the Sumerians consisted of sheet gold cut into earrings, complicated gold chains and necklaces and even stone-inlaid finger rings.

-From Mesopotamia, the techniques spread west to present day Turkey where excavations have revealed fine gold jewelry at Troy that has been dated to 2500-2300BC.
-The movement may have spread further west towards Greece and Crete as finds of lesser quality and of a slightly later date imply this.
+From Mesopotamia, the techniques spread west to present-day Turkey where excavations have revealed fine gold jewelry at Troy that has been dated to 2500-2300BC.
+The movement may have spread further west towards Greece and Crete as finds of lesser quality and of a slightly later date imply.